Toruń: Middle Ages

-In spring 1231 the Teutonic Knights crossed the river Vistula near the town of Nieszawa and established a fortress.
+In spring 1231 the Teutonic Knights along with Mazovian knights crossed the river Vistula near Nieszawa and established a fortress near today's village of Stary Toruń.
 On 28 December 1233, Teutonic Knights Hermann von Salza and Hermann Balk signed the city charters for Toruń (Thorn) and Chełmno (Kulm).
 The original document was lost in 1244.
 The set of rights in general is known as Kulm law.
+The municipal law was modeled on Silesian precedents, and the original inhabitants of both towns likewise came predominantly from Silesia.

 In 1236, due to frequent flooding, it was relocated to the present site of the Old Town.
 In 1239 Franciscan friars settled in the city, followed in 1263 by Dominicans.
 In 1264 the adjacent New Town was founded, predominantly to house Torun's growing population of craftsmen and artisans, who predominantly came from German-speaking lands.

 In 1280, the city (or as it was then, both cities) joined the mercantile Hanseatic League, and thus became an important medieval trade centre.

 In the 14th century, papal verdicts ordered the restoration of the area to Poland; however, the Teutonic Knights did not comply and continued to occupy the region.
 The city was recaptured by Poland in 1410 during the Polish–Lithuanian–Teutonic War.
 During the war, the city council maintained contact and cooperated with Polish King Władysław II Jagiełło; however, after the First Peace of Thorn was signed in the city in February 1411, the city fell back to the Teutonic Order.
 In 1411, the city left the Hanseatic League.
 In the 1420s, Polish King Władysław II Jagiełło built the Dybów Castle, located in present-day left-bank Toruń, which he visited numerous times.
 During the next big Polish–Teutonic War, Dybów Castle was occupied by the Teutonic Knights from 1431 to 1435.
 The city refused to pay taxes to the Teutonic Knights, not wanting to finance their war against Poland.

 In 1440, the gentry of Toruń co-founded the Prussian Confederation to further oppose the Knights' policies.
 From 1452, talks between Polish King Casimir IV Jagiellon and the burghers of the Confederation were held at Dybów Castle.
 The Confederation rose against the Monastic state of the Teutonic Knights in 1454 and its delegation submitted a petition to Polish King Casimir IV Jagiellon asking him to regain power over the region as its rightful ruler.
 An act of incorporation was signed in Kraków 6 March 1454, recognizing the region (including Toruń), as part of the Polish Kingdom.